 I can think of few things in worship ministry that help infuse a jolt of energy more than growing others to serve.
 As you invite new people in (to join the team or just serve as a guest here and there), you add a new and energetic aspect to that day or season.
 New people ask questions, bring energy, and help remind everyone in the group how important it is to keep raising the bar.
 One great way to grow others is to invite and encourage the worship-leading skills of students in your church.

 Another aspect of growing others is empowering team members to take on roles in ministry.
 From scheduling to planning to leading, others in your circle can help make things easier to manage.

 3. Plan Ahead

-This may be the most practical piece of advice to ease burden of all the weekly elements on your shoulders – plan ahead!
-If you find yourself in the week to week scramble, it can really wear you and your team down.
-Go out about three weeks and start there – schedule and confirm the music and tech teams.
+This may be the most practical piece of advice to ease the burden of all the weekly elements on your shoulders – plan ahead!
+If you find yourself in the week-to-week scramble, it can really wear you and your team down.
+Go out for about three weeks and start there – schedule and confirm the music and tech teams.
 Choose some music that fits with the message or just choose some general great worship songs that lift up the name of Jesus.
 Listen to this podcast on advance planning.

 4. Stay Grounded

 Remember, you’re called to be in your church serving during this season!
 It doesn’t mean you won’t move on eventually, but for now, serve 100%!
 Love your people and the teams you lead.
 Stay grounded in the mission to help lift up the name of Jesus and invite your congregation to grow in worship.
 Learn all you can from other congregations, but don’t get caught in the comparison trap.
 Stay enthusiastic about your ministry and lead the way with confidence.